Discovering Sri Lanka: Your Ultimate Airport Guide

 • Capacity: Capable of handling over 9 million passengers annually.

-• Runways: Equipped with a primary runway and an alternate runway to facilitate continued operation.
+• Runways: Equipped with a primary and alternate runway to facilitate continued operation.

 • Airlines: Hosts over 30 international airlines that connect Sri Lanka to major destinations worldwide.